Often, mothers-in-law are portrayed in a bad light, with suggestions that they are possessive and reluctant to let go of their sons or daughters.

 Shrug off any nasty remarks and never say anything critical back – to anyone.
 Just get along and try to be a stable compassionate influence where you can.

-1. You are not the only target of her behaviour
+1. You are not the only target of her behavior

 2. Her perception of your power is flawed

-3. Narcissists are very good at acting the victim
+3. Narcissists are very good at acting like the victim

 Some examples may be:

 She often ‘forgets’ things, like the plans she has agreed with you, to thank you for the nice birthday gift, to tell you about your grandchild’s latest achievement.

 She will be able to give you good reasons for ‘forgetting’ but if this becomes a common theme, know that she is doing this on purpose to slight you.

 5. She shows up late or cancels/changes plans last minute.

 For example, she might leave it to the last minute to tell you about a school play so that you won’t be able to make it.
 When this happens, act confused.

 Ask if you got it wrong and express how terrible you feel about missing things.
 Don’t be accusative, just confused, and innocent.